 10 Content Marketing Tools To Discover New Content

 - Twitter– Twitter is a great way to search for trending topics and find ideas to develop content.
-Searching for specific hashtags to your industry may also shed a light on subjects that may interest your readers.
+Searching for specific hashtags to your industry may also shed light on subjects that may interest your readers.

 - Feedly– Feedly is a great tool to follow your favorite blogs and websites and see other content to take ideas from.